sorianom23/Mobile-Game-Player-Retention/README.md

 ## Description
 This project is aimed to develop **a Machine Learning Model that would be able to predict the critical time (in days) when the player is more likely to stop playing the game.**
 So we can then act accordingly.
-Proving the player with some special rewards in order to increase the player retention.
+Providing the player with some special rewards in order to increase the player retention.

 ## Technologies used
 - [Python](https://www.python.org/)